BeamMP/Docs/docs/en/FAQ/Defender-exclusions.md

 ## 2. Antivirus exclsuion for the BeamMP-Launcher.

-Open the 'Windows Security' app.
+1 Open the 'Windows Security' app.
-Click the first item 'virus and threat protection'.
+2 Click the first item 'virus and threat protection'.
+3 Click 'Manage settings' beneath "Virus & threat protection settings".
-Scroll down to navigate to the 'Exclusions' tab.
+4 Scroll down to navigate to the 'Exclusions' tab.
-There, click 'create' and select 'process'.
+5 There, click 'Add an exclusion' and select 'process'.
-Enter 'BeamMP-Launcher.exe' into the field and save it.
+6 Enter 'BeamMP-Launcher.exe' into the field and save it.
-Restart your PC.
+7 Restart your PC.

 ## Still facing issues?